The quantum Newman-Moore model in a longitudinal field: Variational ground state near and candidate topological ordered phase

 where the superscript $\tau$ indicates that these are operators on the composite spins.
 In this prescription, the Rydberg blockade (or hard trimer condition), cf.\ Fig.~\ref{fig:Rydbergconnection}, is imprinted in the spins via the exclusion principle of the fermions.

-We first consider the FM region at large negative longitudinal field, see Fig.~\ref{fig:QuantumPhaseDiagram}, where the ground state is $\bigotimes_i \ket{\Downarrow}_i$.
-As the field strength is decreased towards $k=-3J$ we expect this state to hybridize with those where (composite) spins are flipped up.
-Let us approximate this in terms of the product state (up to a normalization factor)
+We first consider the FM region at large negative longitudinal field, see Fig.~\ref{fig:QuantumPhaseDiagram}, where the ground state has no occupied fermions and all spins pointing down, thus locally being $\Downarrow$.
+As the absolute value of the field strength is decreased towards $k=-3J$ we expect the ground state to hybridize with those states where (composite) spins are flipped up.
+On the other limiting case of $k > -3J$ the ground state will have all \footnote{or nearly all, if the system sizes are not of the form $N = 3P \times 3Q$.
+In general, this is a tiling problem.} its fermions occupied.
+Let us approximate the ground state of the system with the state (up to a normalization factor)